-The following deadlines apply to the Fall 2013 semester:
+The following deadlines apply to the Fall 2015 semester:

-|August 27, 2013||100% of tuition and fees due.
+|August 25, 2015||100% of tuition and fees due.
 Courses will be dropped for non-payment.|

-|August 28 through September 30, 2013||Reinstatement period.
-Re-enrollment after this date requires 100% prepayment in the Business Office.
+|August 26, 2015 through August 28, 2015||Reinstatement period.
+Re-enrollment after this date requires 100% prepayment in the Bursar's Office.
 Present receipt to the Registrar's Office for a reinstatement application.|

-|After September 30, 2013||Reinstatement requires an appeal, documentation of extenuating circumstances, and approval by the Vice President for Academic Affairs.|
+|After August 28, 2015||Reinstatement requires an appeal, documentation of extenuating circumstances, and approval by the Vice President for Academic Affairs.|

 Faculty members keep records of attendance in all regularly scheduled courses at Missouri Southern.
 The primary objective of a student and professor is the student's attainment of course goals.
 It is recognized that students who achieve those objectives are normally those who attend class regularly.
 The professor, when giving a final semester grade, bases his/her evaluation on how well the student has achieved the course goals.